chrisdmancuso/google_da_capstone/documentation.md

 We are now ready to begin importing our CSVs into BigQuery

-1) Select the 3 dot option menu next to our dataset and select create table.
+1) Select the 3 dot option menu next to our dataset and select 'Create Table.'

 ![image](https://user-images.githubusercontent.com/31321037/212567139-bfe9bd56-13bf-4b61-8ae8-265b6f3f2264.png)